Rugby Club Luxembourg: History

 In July 2018, the construction of covered spectator stands began and was completed by September 2018, now offering seating opportunities and shelter to the fans and improving the atmosphere at home games.
 A long needed club house is being constructed at Stade Boy Konen.

 In the 2018-2019 season, RCL were able to maintain their spot in Rugby-Bundesliga and have been competing in this league since.
-After the 2021-2022 RCL gor relegated to the second division, in which it will participate in the 2022-2023 season, with the goal of competing for promotion.
+After the 2021-2022 RCL got relegated to the second division.
+In the 2022-2023 season, RCL reached the play-off finals, but lost the relegation game against RSV Cologne 12-13, and the second relegation game against RK Heusenstamm.
+The goal remains to be promoted to Bundesliga one after the 2023-2024 season.